Henry IV, Holy Roman Emperor: Legacy

-Henry's conflicts with his subjects, both sons, his wives and with the popes gave rise to a rich polemical literature during his lifetime.
+Henry's conflicts with his subjects, both sons, his wives, and the popes gave rise to a rich polemical literature during his lifetime.
 Both his supporters and his opponents based their portraits of Henry on two early medieval works: The Twelve Abuses contained a discussion about legitimate kingship, while Isidore of Seville's Etymologiae contrasted kingship with tyranny.
 Consequently, polemical literature tended to provide a list of the characteristics of either good or wicked rulers when portraying Henry.
-For instance, in the 1080s, the Song of the Saxon War praised him as a "king second to none in his piety" who defended the widows and the poor and gave laws to the lawless Saxons.
+For instance, in the 1080s, the Song of the Saxon War praised him as a highly pious king who defended the widows and the poor and gave laws to the lawless Saxons.
 The Vita Heinrici IV imperatoris, an anonymous biography completed in the early 1110s, described him as a vigorous and warlike monarch who employed learned officials and enjoyed conversations about spiritual themes and the liberal arts.
-In contrast Lambert of Hersfeld stated Henry had inherited a peaceful realm, but he "rendered it filthy, despicable, bloodstained, a prey to internal conflicts".
+In contrast, Lambert of Hersfeld stated Henry had inherited a peaceful realm, but he "rendered it filthy, despicable, bloodstained, a prey to internal conflicts".
 Lambert also emphasised that Henry destroyed and robbed churches and put freemen into servitude.

 Rumours of Henry's immorality established his bad reputation for centuries.
 The Saxons were the first to accuse him of debauchery and demanded he dismiss the "swarm of concubines with whom he slept".
-Polemical writings spreading in Germany after 1085 accused Henry of incest and pederasty, also claiming that he had fathered illegitimate children.
-Isidore of Seville listed immoral sexual practices among the tyrants' characteristics.
+Polemical writings spreading in Germany after 1085 accused him of incest and pederasty, also claiming that he had fathered illegitimate children.
+Isidore of Seville listed immoral sexual practices among the characteristics of tyrants.
 Consequently, as Robinson emphasises, allegations of Henry's alleged sexual misconduct "provided his opponents with a useful polemical weapon".

 Henry was not a successful military commander, primarily because he did not avoid pitched battles, in contrast with most 11th-century military leaders.
 He could likely adopt this high-risk strategy because he often mustered his troops from among merchants and peasants who were regarded as expendable.
-He lost most of his major battles; his sole victory at Homburg was primarily attributed to Rudolf of Rheinfelden by their contemporaries.
+He lost most of his major battles; his contemporaries primarily attributed his sole victory at Homburg to Rudolf of Rheinfelden.
 On the other hand, Henry's adaptability and openness to compromise and his preference for dilatory tactics enabled him to survive most crises of his reign.